- WORK IN PROGRESS. Banned of Bomb1st claimed he has a material sequence for the project but the content is unknown (with that supposed subtitle). For our "Yin Side", we followed the last known tracklist before the album was renamed Troublesome, for the "Yang Side" we added the 7 tracks from the cas

-- July 91 - Dec.
-91 : recording sessions for a project of sequel to 2Pacalypse Now, which will soon turn into a new album firstly titled Troublesome 21, reworked and released as Strictly 4 My N.I.G.G.A.Z..
+- July 91 - Jan.
+92 : recording sessions for the project of a sequel to 2Pacalypse Now, which will soon turn into a new album firstly titled Troublesome 21, reworked and released as Strictly 4 My N.I.G.G.A.Z..

 - What happened ?
 This is a complete mystery...
-A demo of the project could have been presented to Interscope circa late 91 - early 92.
+A demo of the project could have been presented by 2Pac to Interscope circa late 91 - early 92.
+They probably didn't like the idea of a follow up.

-- Sources : handwritten tracklists ; That's The Way It Is cassette trailers ; demo tape rumor
+- Sources : handwritten tracklists ; That's The Way It Is / No Part of Dis cassette trailers ; demo tape rumor

 Tracklist - LISTEN